sideeffects/tinybvh/README.md

   * 'Watertight' triangle intersection option
   * Load/save/Optimize/Refit for BVH8_CPU
   * Detect AVX, AVX2, SSE, NEON flags
+  * Use PARANOID flag to check NaNs and more
 * Demo of tinybvh on GPU using other apis:
   * Ray tracing in pure OpenGL
   * Ray tracing in pure DirectX